 This is a WordPress site running on an Apache server so one of the numerous measures I implemented was to use HTTP Authentication to password-protect the

-MAMP’s MySQL root user password is set to root by default and changing it is not as straightforward as it perhaps should be.
+Those of you familiar with MAMP will no doubt know that MAMP’s MySQL root user password is set to root by default and changing it is not as straightforward as it perhaps should be.

-Previously, I described how to successfully change the root user password providing that you know the current one.
-If not, this method will not work and a way of re-setting the root user password is required.
+I’ve previously described a way of successfully changing the root user password providing, of course, that you know the current password.
+If you’ve forgotten it, this method will not work and a way of re-setting the password is required.(more…)